athackst/athackst.github.io/_articles/aws-deepracer-3-joy.md

 This will give you my version of my workspace and code that I used for this article.
 In it contains a docker container and my VSCode settings.

-> Note: I ran this on my laptop and connected to the DeepRacer through my home network.
+> :pencil: **Note** I ran this on my laptop and connected to the DeepRacer through my home network.

 ### Docker container